 Destination Running: Top 12 Races in Alaska

 Do you have a race in America’s 49th state on your bucket list?
-Whether it’s been a long-time dream or a spontaneous decision of convenience while visiting Alaska for business or a special event, Alaska offers locals and visitors alike a hefty growing list of running race options for the short and sweet summer months.
-Born and raised in Alaska, I devised this race bucket list years ago, and have tweaked it over time with continued race experience and consultation of many runner friends (Why 12?
+Whether it’s been a long-time dream or an impulsive decision of convenience while visiting Alaska for business or a special event, Alaska offers locals and visitors alike a hefty growing list of running race options for the short and sweet summer months.
+Born and raised in Alaska, I devised this race bucket list years ago, and have tweaked it over time with continued race experience and consultation of many runner friends.
+Check out all the great information about the top 12 Races in Alaska!
+(Why 12?
 Because a top 10 doesn’t cut it for my favorite state!)

 - “Most Festive Mountain Sprint”: Mount Marathon – July 4th, 2017

 Often referred to as the “Olympics of Alaska,” every 4th of July thousands of spectators line Sewards’ streets for what is considered to be the oldest mountain race in the United States.
 Don’t be fooled by the name – this race is not a classic marathon distance, but covers 3.1 miles (shortest route) with approximately 3,000 feet elevation gain on an out and back course that starts and finishes in downtown Seward, a charming fishing community 2 hours from Anchorage.
-With an average slope of 34 degrees and the steepest slope at 60 degrees, this race is not for the faint of heart.
+With an average slope of 34 degrees and the steepest hill at 60 degrees, this race is not for the faint of heart.
 Racers create duct tape gaiters to protect from the scree and often emerge from the bottom mountain chute with bloodied battle wounds.
 Costumes are encouraged, spectators and racers camp out for the entire 4th of July weekend, and the after-party is notoriously rowdy in this otherwise sleepy coastal town.
-The race is so popular that there’s a lottery system and auction to get a spot.
+Mount Marathon is one of the best races in Alaska and is so famous that there are a lottery system and auction to get a spot.
 In recent years, drones can be seen buzzing overhead during the race and mountain running icons like Kilian Jornet, Emelie Forsberg, and Yngvild Kaspersen have competed with locals to bring the race into the spotlight in the international mountain running scene.

 - “Best Historic Race”: Equinox Marathon- Sept.
 16th, 2017